 - He put the lid back on and ran a cycle of wash, rinse, and spin.
 It worked… of course!

 - He suggested that the vibrations from the machine had caused one of the connectors to come loose, but he wasn’t 100% sure that was the true cause of the problem.

 Then he proceeded to pitch an extended maintenance agreement that would cost us around $300.
 He also mentioned that it was possible that the motherboard may be going bad and it runs a mere $800.

 I didn’t like either one of those plans, so I skipped them both.

-I will be sure to post everything I did in Part 2 of this post, whether it be repaired or replaced.
 This is Part 1 of 2.
+I will be sure to post everything I did in Part 2 of this post — whether it be to get the washing machine repaired or to replace it.

 Complaints About Kenmore Elite HE3T Front Load Washers